How to pick the right Six Sigma consultant

 Start Tallyfying today

 A Six Sigma consultant works with companies to eliminate errors and inefficiency in everyday work.
-Think of them as problem-solving sleuths on the lookout for how to improve work - to make it smoother and better.
-They use data and special tools to identify why processes aren’t working well and devise remedies that actually work.
-These pros lead teams in making things better, show others how to solve problems and help save money by making work more efficient.
+Think of them as problem-solving specialists who use data and specific tools to identify why processes aren’t working well.
+They lead teams in making things better, train others to solve problems, and help save money by making work more efficient.

-As a Lean 6 Sigma consultant, your career begins with certification - often a Green Belt then a Black Belt.
-You will need lots of real-world experience in solving problems in companies, lots of people skills, and the ability to explain difficult ideas simply.
-This is because for most successful consultants, they have 3-5 years actually working within companies before branching out on their own.
-Networking and getting a mentor in the field can lead to excellent opportunities.
+Your career starts with certification - typically a Green Belt, then a Black Belt.
+You’ll need real-world experience solving problems inside organizations, strong people skills, and the ability to explain difficult ideas simply.
+Most successful consultants spend 3-5 years working within companies before branching out on their own.
+Networking and finding a mentor in the field can open doors.

-Six Sigma consulting can be lucrative as companies always require assistance in cost-cutting and quality.
-While other consulting categories can go in and out of fashion, the demand to make work better is a perennial one.
-And it could be even more valuable now, when companies are squeezed by rising costs and forced to do more with less.
-The best part is that you can actually see the impact that you are having in the world - such as enabling a hospital to reduce patient wait time or a factory to save millions by fixing production problems.
+It can be.
+Companies always need help cutting costs and improving quality.
+The demand to make work better doesn’t go away - and it’s probably more valuable now, when companies are squeezed by rising costs and forced to do more with less.
+The best part?
+You can see the impact of your work directly - like helping a hospital reduce patient wait times or a factory save millions by fixing production problems.

-Manufacturing companies were the first to adopt Six Sigma, but now these consultants work everywhere.
-Healthcare institutions hire them to enhance patient care, banks farm them out to make loan processing quicker, and restaurants bring them in to elevate customer service.
-Even government agencies and non-profits are looking for Six Sigma knowledge to help make their services better and less expensive.
+Manufacturing companies adopted Six Sigma first, but now these consultants work across every industry.
+Healthcare organizations hire them to improve patient care.
+Banks bring them in to speed up loan processing.
+Even government agencies and non-profits look for Six Sigma expertise to make their services better and less expensive.

-In addition to their technical expertise, outstanding Six Sigma consultants must have superb people skills that can be used to motivate teams to embrace change.
-They have to be patient teachers and clear communicators, ready listeners.
-Problem-solving creativity is indispensable: the capacity to see old problems in new lights.
-So knowing how to analyze data is important; knowing how to help everyone understand complex statistics is even more important.
+Outstanding Six Sigma consultants need strong people skills - the ability to motivate teams to embrace change.
+They have to be patient teachers, clear communicators, and ready listeners.
+Problem-solving creativity is essential: seeing old problems in new ways.
+And knowing how to help everyone understand complex data is often more important than the analysis itself.

-How long does it take to become a Six Sigma consultant?
+How long does it take to become one

-For most people it takes 2-3 years to develop a skill set that will support your consulting business.
-This would be getting certified (6-12 months), working hands-on (1-2 years), learning business.
-But to become genuinely excellent at consulting takes longer - top consultants often work for 5-10 years to hone their skills and grow their reputation.
+For most people, 2-3 years to develop a solid skill set.
+That includes certification (6-12 months), hands-on experience (1-2 years), and learning the business side.
+But becoming genuinely excellent takes longer - top consultants often spend 5-10 years refining their approach and building their reputation.

-What is the difference between a Six Sigma consultant and a regular business consultant?
+What’s the difference between a Six Sigma consultant and a regular business consultant

-Where the business consultant often showcases strategy and loosely-based enhancements, a Six Sigma consultant employs tools and techniques to address issues with data.
-They concentrate on minimizing variation in processes, and measuring improvements with great precision.
-If you imagine a business consultant as a general practitioner that prescribes overall health recommendations, the six sigma consultant seems like a specialist that treats symptoms with specific remedies for certain problems.
+A regular business consultant often focuses on strategy and general improvements.
+A Six Sigma consultant uses specific tools and techniques to address issues with data.
+They concentrate on minimizing variation in processes and measuring improvements precisely.
+If a business consultant is a general practitioner recommending overall health habits, a Six Sigma consultant is a specialist treating specific symptoms with proven remedies.

 About the Author